 What Does A First Sales Hire Cost?

 To the point, a good first sales hire is going to cost at a minimum $75,000 in base salary a year.
 This is someone who has at least one year of closing experience, ideally two, and another year of SDR experience.
 This would work for SMB and Mid-Market sales.
 If you have an enterprise product and can only sell large deals to enterprise clients with sales cycles in the 6-12 month range, it will be challenging and risky to hire someone under $100K base salary.
+If they accept a base salary for under 100K and have enterprise sales experience, that would raise an eyebrow.

 What To Look For In Your First Sales Hire